HMC-Alumni/hmcmemorial.org/_posts/2020-04-22-william-purves.md

 He elected early retirement in 1995 after teaching introductory biology for 34 consecutive years in order to concentrate entirely on research directed at learning and scientific education.
 The move grew from his association with Roger Schank, first in his Artificial Intelligence Group at Yale, then in his Institute for the Learning Sciences at Northwestern University, and in his activities at Carnegie-Mellon University, Engines for Education, Socratic Arts, and Grandview School.
 Purves participated in the development of Schank’s Virtual International Science and Technology Academy.

-For more information, please read the article in [Harvey Mudd College News](https://www.hmc.edu/about-hmc/2020/05/28/in-memoriam-biology-department-founder-william-k-purves/).
+For the full memorial, please read the article in [Harvey Mudd College News](https://www.hmc.edu/about-hmc/2020/05/28/in-memoriam-biology-department-founder-william-k-purves/).